t-regx/T-Regx/ReadMe.md

 ## Safe regexps without changing your API?

-Would you like to protect yourself from any notices, errors,fatal errors and warnings; and use exceptions instead?
+Would you like to protect yourself from any notices, errors, fatal errors and warnings; and use exceptions instead?

-Just swap `preg_` to `preg::` and yay!
-All warnings and errors are converted to exceptions!
+Just swap `preg_` to `preg::`! *All warnings and errors are converted to exceptions!*

 ```php
 try {